 - Head Start State Collaboration office is a federal-state partnership organized to support and encourage collaboration with Head Start and various other state and local stakeholders that serve low-income families with young children.

-- Early Intervention - To help children (ages 0 to 3), with disabilities or delays, to learn and grow.
+- Early Intervention - helps children ages 0 to 3, with disabilities or delays, to learn and grow.